Conference TEDx Speaker on “Big Data”

 Recent speaking destinations include …

-Big Data and Analytics Keynote Speech
+Expert on Big Data and Analytics: Keynote Speech

-Patrick begins his Big Data keynote program with the primary players involved.
+Patrick begins his Big Data keynote program with an explanation of the terms and the primary players involved.
 Aerospace, utilities, eGovernment initiatives, healthcare and financial institutions are all accumulating incredible amounts of data.
 The problem is that they don’t know how to organize it, process it or analyze it.
 In some cases, due to the magnitude of data involved, it takes networks of thousands of servers to run simple filters and queries (using technologies like Hadoop and MapReduce).
 The resulting challenge has led to entirely new educational specialties and professional occupations including data scientists and data engineers.
 These professionals specialize in the structuring and analysis of massive data sets.

 Once the evolving trends has been introduced, Patrick’s keynote shifts to the opportunities.
 Algorithms and predictive analytics are the future.
 The accumulation of data is step #1.
 Identifying patterns and opportunities (analytics) is step #2.
 The final step is to create algorithms that deliver actionable insights, as services, to customers and prospects.
 There are countless examples of this including automated stock market timing, arbitrage trading, medical diagnostics and pharmaceutical procurement, weather forecasting models, internet search engines, kidney transplant networks and even sports journalism.
 Algorithms are the final link between big data and revenue.